1hAck-0/1hAckOGFN-Lua-Engine/docs/built-in-libs/vectors.md

 All vector metatables include the following common functions.
 For details on their parameters, return values, and use-cases, please refer to the source code.
 - `length`
 - `magnitude`
+- `distance`
 - `dot`
-- `distance`
 - `normalize`
+- `cross`

-In addition to these, all arithmetic operators such as `+` have been overloaded to enhance the development experience.
+In addition to these, all **arithmetic operators** such as `+` have been overloaded to enhance the development experience.

 For the matrix classes, we've provided only one built-in function, since these classes are less frequently required:
 - `__mul`: Overloaded multiplication operator for matrix multiplication.

-## Source Code
+## LUA Source Code

+It's important to note that this is not a 1 to 1 representation of the current vectors library, because it's been re-written in C.

 ```lua
 -- vec2 class --
 vec2_mt = {}
 vec2_mt.__index = vec2_mt